-4. Scheme related contracts
+5. Scheme related contracts

-The following contracts relating to the management of the Scheme are currently in place:
+The following contracts relating to the management of the Scheme are currently in place (not including any mentioned in 4.1 above):

-- A Management and Reporting Agreement between the Manager and the Supervisor in respect of the supervision and management of the Scheme.
-The Management and Reporting Agreement details the duties, responsibilities and reporting requirements and obligations of Booster, as manager, and the Supervisor to facilitate the satisfactory operation of the Scheme, in respect of the supervision, administration and investment management of the Scheme. - A Custodial Administration and Services Agreement between the Manager, Supervisor, Custodian and Booster Custodial Administration Services Limited (BCAS).
-The agreement details the delegation of custodial administration services in respect of the investments and other property of the Scheme by the Custodian to BCAS and the duties and responsibilities of the parties to the agreement.
+A Management and Reporting Agreement between the Manager and the Supervisor in respect of the supervision and management of the Scheme.
+The Management and Reporting Agreement details the duties, responsibilities and reporting requirements and obligations of Booster, as manager, and the Supervisor to facilitate the satisfactory operation of the Scheme, in respect of the supervision, administration and investment management of the Scheme.

-Further information on these contracts, as well as those that are referred to elsewhere in this document, is available by contacting us on 0800 40 40 50.
+Further information on these contracts, as well as those that are referred to elsewhere in this document, is available by contacting us on 0800 336 338.

-See section 3 - "Conflicts of Interest - Related party transactions" for other contracts between related parties.
+See section 4.1 - "Related party transactions - contractual arrangements" for other contracts between related parties.